EarthObservationSimulator/orbitpy/docs/orbitpy.grid_module.rst

 Module to handle grid (array of geo-coordinates) related operations.
 The ``Grid`` class of this module can be used to either generate set of grid points given latitude/ longitude bounds or load a custom set of grid points.

-The module also offers computation of an appropriate grid-resolution for list of satellites and an user-set *grid-resolution factor* by using the ``compute_grid_res(.)`` function.
+The module also offers computation of an appropriate grid-resolution for a list of satellites and an user-set *grid-resolution factor* by using the ``compute_grid_res(.)`` function.
 The grid resolution is to be set such that at any given arbitrary time, the sensor footprint from its (scene) field-of-**view** captures atleast one grid-point when the satellite is somewhere well within the interior of a region.
 This can be achieved by setting the grid resolution (spacing between the grid points) to be less than the minimum footprint dimension.